cwbae10-purdue/CTI-EACL24/README.md

  - our evaluation set is well-filtered, manually-verified set

  - we also provide the list from two public websites (Malpedia, ThaiCERT).
-Look at the [RAEDME](/threat-reports-per-group) file

   ## threat report collector